Isioviel/arcade-projectilesextension/extension-projectiles.md

 This tutorial will add to your introductory game.

-In this game, you currently have a player character chased by an enemy character.
-The longer you manage to run away, the higher your score.

 We will add in the ability to throw things at the enemy to destroy them.

-You now have access to **all of the blocks** in MakeCode.
+You now have access to **all of the blocks** in MakeCode, so finding the correct blocks will be more challenging.

 ## 1: Throw a projectile
 *Use button A to throw something*